your PV system

 Step 3: Planning

-After commissioning, we schedule the installation date with you and make all the necessary inquiries with the network operator.
+After you place the order, we schedule the installation date with you and make all the necessary inquiries with the network operator.
 If necessary, we request external expert opinions, e.g. on statics.

 Step 4: Installing